MichaelSchneeberger/rxbp/README.md

 Integrate RxPY
 --------------

-A rx Observable can be converted to a Flowable via the `from_rx` method.
+A RxPY Observable can be converted to a Flowable via the `from_rx` method.
-Equivalently, a Flowable can be converted to a rx Observable via the `to_rx` method.
+Equivalently, a Flowable can be converted to a RxPY Observable via the `to_rx` method.

 ```python
 import rx